-The RIPE Whois Database provides information about IP networks on the Internet, mainly in the RIPE region [16].
+The RIPE Database provides information about IP networks on the Internet, mainly in the RIPE region [16].
 This information is mainly stored as inetnum, inet6num, route and route6 objects.
-These objects store information about ranges of IP addresses.
-The route and route6 objects use 'prefix notation' to specify the range of IP addresses about which they contain information.
+These objects store information about a single IP address or ranges of addresses.

+The route and route6 objects use 'prefix notation' to specify the single address or range of addresses about which they contain information.